CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

 #### Translation File Validation

--   The translation engine must validate the structure and the content of the valisation file before starting any translation:
+-   The translation engine must validate the structure and the content of the valisation file before starting any translation (or during the first translation?):

     -   the list of target attributes names must match the names and the order defined in the targetAttributeList configuration variable.